Ieva Simonaitytė: Works

 Simonaitytė's most famous novel, Aukštujų Šimonių likimas, depicted the fate of the Šimoniai family between the 18th and 20th centuries through independent fragments.
 Once powerful and prosperous, the family weakens as it tries to resist the influence of German colonists.
 The family loses its fortunes, ethnic culture, and identity.
 The historical context is not supported by academic research, but a product of imaginary and romantic reconstruction.
 The author presents much ethnographic data and describes old customs and traditions with loving detail.
 As the Lithuanian culture gradually and unavoidably disappears under relentless pressure from the Germans, the struggle between two cultures becomes surrounded by a fatalistic aura, but is still painful and hurtful every step of the way.

 Vilius Karalius (Vilius King), a two-volume work published in 1936 and 1956, is somewhat similar to Aukštujų Šimonių likimas.
 The novel also tracks the lives of several generations of Prussian Lithuanians, but is distinguished by psychological and social observations.
 Simonaitytė wrote several autobiographical books: Be tėvo (Without a Father, 1941), ...
 O buvo taip (It Was Thus..., 1960), Ne ta pastogė (A different Home, 1962), Nebaigta knyga (Unfinished book, 1965).
-Simonaitytė's biggest weaknesses included excessive wordiness, tendency towards sentimentality, and, in later works, use of cliches of socialist realism.
+Simonaitytė's biggest weaknesses included excessive wordiness, tendency towards sentimentality, and, in later works, use of clichés of socialist realism.
 Her works were censored and continuously revised by Soviet authorities; for example, it took six years of revisions to meet requirements of Soviet ideology to publish Pikčiurnienė, a novel about a woman consumed by greed.
 The novel was turned into a grotesque portrayal of greed and cruelty among the privileged classes (kulak/buožė in Soviet terminology, in Russian and Lithuanian respectively), which was supposed to justify Soviet oppression.